Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Geometry of the Synthesis Problem

 for any $U \in \fX(\stableK)$.
-Note that we use the same notation to denote the gradient and Hessian operators defined on the submanifold $\substableK$; for further discussions regarding the Hessian operator refer to \S\ref{app:diffgeom}.
-Next, we formalize this abstract extrinsic analysis as follows.
+Note that we use the same notation to denote the gradient and Hessian operators defined on the submanifold $\substableK$ (see the appendix).
+Finally, for any normal vector field $N$ (\ie, a smooth section of $N\substableK$), the \emph{Weingarten map} in the direction of $N$ is a self-adjoint linear map denoted by $\wein_N\colon \fX(\substableK) \mapsto \fX(\substableK)$, {which defines a smooth bundle homomorphism from $T\substableK$ to itself (linear on each tangent space), characterized by \cite{lee2018introduction}, } Now, we can formalize this abstract extrinsic analysis as follows.

-\begin{proposition} Suppose $\substableK$ is an embedded Riemannian submanifold of $\stableK$ both equipped with their respective Riemannian connections.
+\begin{proposition} Suppose $\substableK$ is an embedded Riemannian submanifold of $\stableK$, both equipped with their respective Riemannian connections.
 Let $f \in C^{\infty}(\stableK)$ be any smooth function; then $h \coloneqq f |_{ \substableK}$ is smooth on $\substableK$ and we have

 Furthermore, under the usual identification of $T\substableK \subset T\stableK$, for any $V \in \fX(\substableK)$ we have,

 where $V$ is arbitrarily extended to vector fields on a neighborhood of $\substableK$ in $\stableK$. \end{proposition}